Newsletters and Changelog

 Now that btrmt is more than just a collection of articles, it's time to bring it all together.

-As such, we've migrated---the Armchair Collective rehomed at its parent, [btrmt].
-You can find all the articles here now, as one of the projects of btrmt.
-Membership to The Armchair Collective is still by invitation only, for now, but those articles will always be for anyone to read.
+As such, all my articles and content are now here, as a project of btrmt.
+The Armchair Collective too, has been rehomed here but now is just the home for the membership community.
+Membership to The Armchair Collective is still by invitation only, for now, but the articles will always be for anyone to read.

 New article on Voluntary Censorship.

 A little more clarity in the purpose of the site: a project in betterment is a project about choosing ideologies, not adopting the ones thrust upon you.
 We've always really been about this, but it's pleasant to finally have the elevator pitch.
 Only took a year and a half to get there since the relaunch of the site in April last year.

 In that vein, putting together summaries of the ideologies we explore on articles.
 Currently we have Voluntary Censorship and Predicting Human Behaviour.
 See what you think.

 New article on the value of the sacred.

 An article in praise of the sage and less in praise of other things.